How to Set Your Freelance Editing Rates

 The Editorial Freelancers Association has a page that lays out a range of rates for each particular service.
 It’s not immediately clear whether these are recommendations or averages, but it gives you an idea of the ballpark you’re playing in.

-If you didn’t read the start of this post, scroll back up and check out Reedsy’s rate calculator — which offers average per-word rates for each service across a number of genres.
+Reedsy also has a freelance editor rates calculator which offers average per-word rates for each service across a number of genres.

 Ask your peers